Meta and Uber among firms ‘linked’ to alleged corporate migrant worker abuse

 John Lewis said the two cases it was linked to in the analysis were associated with an ongoing investigation at a factory in Jordan, which does not supply its own brand products but two brands widely stocked at a number of retailers.

+An M&S Spokesperson: “We do everything we can to protect the people who work in our supply chains with a zero-tolerance policy for exploitation or abuse of human rights.

+“We take any allegation of this nature very seriously, immediately investigating with our suppliers and acting swiftly to ensure the welfare of workers in our supply chain is protected.”

-The PA news agency contacted Meta, Uber, Carrefour, Aramco, Giorgio Armani, Marks & Spencer, Toyota, Samsung and the Saudi Public Investment Fund (PIF) for comment.
+The PA news agency contacted Meta, Uber, Carrefour, Aramco, Giorgio Armani, Toyota, Samsung and the Saudi Public Investment Fund (PIF) for comment.